 Today, the air transport sector in Turkey shows a great development with the participation of private airline companies and increasing passenger capacity.
 Istanbul’s New Airport is Turkey’s biggest airport.
 This port is of great importance for both domestic and international transportation.
 Istanbul Airport was considered among the top 10 airports in the world during the World’s Best Awards 2021 survey of New York-based Travel and Leisure magazine.

 Currently, in Turkey, 54 airports host domestic and international flights.
-Turkey-based airline companies such as Turkish Airlines, Pegasus, Sunexpress, Anadolujet have made plane travel very comfortable and affordable in every aspect.
-If you do not miss the offered opportunities, for example, you can make your Antalya-Izmir round-trip flight for only 60 TL / 6,19 USD!
+Turkey-based airline companies such as Turkish Airlines, Pegasus, Sunexpress, and Anadolujet have made plane travel very comfortable and affordable in every aspect.
+If you do not miss the offered opportunities, for example, you can make your Antalya-Izmir round-trip flight for only 1297 TL / 84,71 USD!

 In Turkey, railways take second place in passenger and freight transportation after highways.
 The railway network is used to transport heavy materials such as coal or to transport passengers.